Avoiding Common Configuration Pitfalls in n8n

 - Trigger a minimal workflow that exercises the failing node.

-- Re-run the same request that failed previously and watch logs for the exact previous error line.
+curlto call webhook endpoints and compare response codes. - Run the same request that failed before and watch for the exact previous error line.
 If it does not appear, the fix likely worked.

 Check it’s fixed